CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > Permanent-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > Each player may take one Man hazard creature from his discard pile and shuffle it into his play deck at the end of each turn.
 Discard this card or a Man hazard creature from your hand at the end of opponent's long-event phase.
-Discard when any play deck is exhausted.
-Cannot be duplicated.
+Discard when any play deck is exhausted. <br>&ensp;Cannot be duplicated.
 >

 ---